Illinois Microreactor Project

 Ultra Safe Nuclear Corporation

-The University of Illinois Urbana-Champaign, through the Department of Nuclear, Plasma & Radiological Engineering, is in the process of applying for a license to construct and operate a new research and test reactor on campus.
+The University of Illinois Urbana-Champaign, through the Department of Nuclear, Plasma & Radiological Engineering, is in the process of applying for a license to construct and operate a new research reactor on campus.
 To see the mission statement and learn about the project goals, visit Our Mission.

 What is a microreactor?